lemonad/moodle-mod_pdfjsfolder/README.md

 *  Should folder contents be shown inline on the course page or on a separate page?
 *  Should subfolders be shown expanded or not?
-*  Should an alternative direct link be displayed for each PDF so that users with devices not capable of displaying all PDFs through PDF.js have another option?
+*  Should download links be displayed for each PDF so that users with devices not capable of displaying all PDFs through PDF.js have another option?

 Example screenshots
 -------------------